-During trekking, meals will be served as per the lodges and guesthouses menu.
-Most of the places, you can get almost all the varieties of local foods, continental and international taste.
+During trekking, meals will be served as per the lodges and guesthouse menu.
+In most places, you can get almost all the varieties of local foods, and continental and international tastes.
 Both veg and non-veg meals are easily available around the trip.
 The standard package includes normally Breakfast, Lunch, and Dinner.

-Normally breakfast includes eggs items, toast items, pancakes, oats, porridge, muesli, and tea/coffee.
+Normally breakfast includes egg items, toast items, pancakes, oats, porridge, muesli, and tea/coffee.
 Good breakfast fuels up your body for the whole day trek.

 During dinner, there is the availability of soup items, vegetable items, salad, and hot items especially, which helps to keep your body warm and hydrated as well.
 Some people take a beer at lower altitudes as well.

-Accommodations in Annapurna regions are normal and there are enough lodges and guesthouses on the way.
+Accommodations in the Annapurna regions are normal and there are enough lodges and guesthouses on the way.
 But, during the prime trekking season, if you are doing solo trekking, sometimes it might be harder to get the rooms.
-The rooms have limited facilities and furniture as compared to the room of the normal city area.
-Some lodges provide the attached bathroom but normally there will be common bathrooms during the entire trekking.
+The rooms have limited facilities and furniture as compared to the room in the normal city area.
+Some lodges provide an attached bathroom but normally there will be common bathrooms during the entire trekking.